Jimbo Fisher: Assistant coaching career

-Fisher played a season in the Arena Football League in 1988 for the Chicago Bruisers, then rejoined Terry Bowden at Samford as a graduate assistant coach working with quarterbacks from 1988–1990.
+His coaching career began when he rejoined his former coach Terry Bowden at Samford as a graduate assistant coach working with quarterbacks from 1988–1990.
 He was subsequently hired as the full-time offensive coordinator and quarterbacks coach.
 After two seasons, Fisher moved with Bowden to Auburn University where he coached quarterbacks.
 At Auburn, Fisher coached several successful quarterbacks including Patrick Nix.
 He continued at Auburn until Tommy Tuberville took over as head coach following Terry Bowden's 1998 mid-season resignation.

 Fisher coached quarterbacks and was the offensive coordinator for one season at Cincinnati before joining Nick Saban's staff at LSU in 2000.
-When Saban left for the NFL's Miami Dolphins Fisher remained at LSU to continue his role with Les Miles.
-At LSU he helped to develop a number of quarterbacks, including Josh Booty, Rohan Davey, Matt Mauck, and JaMarcus Russell.
+When Saban left for the NFL's Miami Dolphins, Fisher remained at LSU to continue his role with Les Miles.

 Fisher interviewed for the head coaching position at the University of Alabama at Birmingham after the 2006 season but the University of Alabama System Board of Trustees vetoed the contract offer, sparking controversy since the same board oversees the flagship campus in Tuscaloosa.
 He turned down an invitation from Nick Saban to join the coaching staff at the University of Alabama to become offensive coordinator and quarterbacks coach at Florida State University, where he replaced Jeff Bowden, son of then-Seminoles coach Bobby Bowden.

 His contract guaranteed a salary of $215,000 with incentives increasing the total package into the $400,000's.
-After his first season as offensive coordinator at Florida State, Fisher was named "head coach in waiting," making him the eventual successor for Bobby Bowden.
+After his first season as offensive coordinator at Florida State, Fisher was named "head coach in waiting", making him the eventual successor for Bobby Bowden.
 The new contract paid Fisher around $600,000 per year with a $2.5 million buyout clause.
 The university promised to pay $5 million to Fisher if he was not made head coach by January 2011.

-On December 1, 2009 Bowden announced that he would retire from coaching after the Seminoles' Gator Bowl game on New Year's Day 2010 against West Virginia.
+On December 1, 2009, Bowden announced that he would retire from coaching after the Seminoles' Gator Bowl matchup on New Year's Day 2010 against West Virginia.
 Fisher began selecting his staff and recruiting players while preparing the team for its bowl game for the last time as a Bowden assistant.
-The Seminoles sent Bowden out with a victory on January 1.
+The Seminoles sent Bowden out with a 33–21 victory on January 1.
 Fisher held his first staff meeting the following afternoon.
 On January 5, he became the ninth head football coach in Florida State history.